goodtimes-code/goodtimes-code.github.io/index.md

 ---

 # About us
 The **goodtimes | laser crew** is an international collective of laser enthusiasts and a movement for free laser software.
 Laser technology is our medium to provide people with good times.
-Join our [community](https://community.goodtimes.technology/) or (if you enjoy our projects): become our [patreon](https://patreon.com/user?u=94591727)!
+Contact us or feel free to [donate via Paypal](https://www.paypal.com/paypalme/brittabaltz)!

 # Laser software
 ## osc2laser